Ariana Grande Feels Empowered by Her New Single

 After pouring her heart out through song, Ariana feels "empowered," Frankie added.
 "She's so, so unbelievably happy," he told E!
 News.
 "She's so pleased with the reception to the song, too."

 Ariana surprised fans and dropped "thank u, next" shortly before her former fiancé, Pete Davidson, discussed their broken engagement on Saturday Night Live's "Weekend Update."
-He's name-dropped in the song along with fellow exes Ricky Alvarez, Mac Miller and Big Sean.
+He's name-dropped in the song along with her other exes Ricky Alvarez, Mac Miller and Big Sean.

 "Oh, Ariana is slaying!"
 Frankie said.
 "She's slaying!"